Student: Anara Watson (Flinders University)

 Supervisor: Brendan Grigg (Flinders University)

-This law honours project is examining and evaluating the role that the Ramsar Convention plays in the management of the CLLMM region in light of climate change impacts and threats.
-The project is analysing of the text of the Ramsar Convention itself, the processes involved in the listing of the CLLMM and the related ecological character descriptions, compliance and enforcement under the Ramsar Convention’s Montreux Record processes, compliance and enforcement processes under similar international environmental regimes, the role of the Environment Protection and Biodiversity Conservation (EPBC) Act in relation to Ramsar sites; and state and national legislation and policies and management plans for the CLLMM.
+This law honours project examined and evaluated the role that the Ramsar Convention plays in the management of the CLLMM region in light of climate change impacts and threats.
+The project analysed the text of the Ramsar Convention itself, the processes involved in the listing of the CLLMM and the related ecological character descriptions, compliance and enforcement under the Ramsar Convention’s Montreux Record processes, compliance and enforcement processes under similar international environmental regimes, the role of the Environment Protection and Biodiversity Conservation (EPBC) Act in relation to Ramsar sites; and state and national legislation and policies and management plans for the CLLMM.